ali1845/pythonNotes/OOP_in_python.md

 ### 5. Local and global variables:

 #### Local variables:
-A local variable is a variable that is defined in side the scope of a code block. i.e. inside a method.
-Local variable can only be accessed inside the method.
+Local variables are the variables that are defined inside a method.
+A local variable can only be accessed inside the method.

     class Email:
         ...